Jessica Davey-Quantick

 Toronto’s been on the international travel map long before Drake started from the bottom here, but it’s definitely evolved since he introduced the ‘6ix’ to the world.
 Today, the city is blanketed with construction cranes as its downtown core undergoes rapid development, including building burgeoning new neighborhoods and sites such as a newly opened, design-forward 320,000-square-foot retail space, The Well.
 Aside from the iconic CN Tower that stands proud before Lake Ontario, the city’s skyline has been transformed and redefined to meet the needs of an ever-evolving population.
 Roll through the 6ix for the best ethnic eats in one of the world’s most diverse cities (more than half its population of 3 million was born outside of Canada, and upward of 180 languages are spoken here).
 And stay for its urban green spaces, world-class museums and family-friendly attractions.
 Below, the best things to do in Toronto for tourists and locals alike.
 This guide was updated by Toronto-based writer Charmaine Noronha.
 At Time Out, all of our travel guides are written by local writers who know their cities inside out.
 For more about how we curate, see our editorial guidelines.
 RECOMMENDED:🍽️ The best restaurants in Toronto🥑 Where to eat the best brunch in Toronto🍷 The best bars in Toronto🖼️ The best attractions in Toronto🏨 The best hotels in Toronto

-The 10 best museums in Toronto
+The best museums in Toronto to explore right now

-The 10 best museums in Toronto
+The best museums in Toronto to explore right now

 The best things to do in Toronto with kids and families